ioBroker/ioBroker.javascript/docs/de/blockly.md

     - E.g. if time must be between 12:00 and 20:00.
 It will be checked if actual time grater or equal than 12:00 and less than 20:00.
 20:00 will return false.
     - or for instance between 21:00 and 8:00.
 In the last case it will be checked if time greater or equal to 21:00 or less than 8:00.

-- not between, if the time is not in the given period of the day time.
+- not between, if the time is not in the given period of the daytime.
 If the time less than start and greater or equal to end. (if start time is greater than end time, it will be checked if the time greater or equal than end and smaller than start)

 Following time formats are valid:
 - YYYY-MM-DD hh:mm:ss